OpenPIV/openpiv-python/openpiv/docs/sphinx-docs/src/tutorial.rst

 The processing funtion we wrote is just half of the job.
 We still need to specify which image pairs to process and where they are located.
 Therefore, in the same script we add the following two lines of code.::

-    task = openpiv.tools.Multiprocesser( data_dir = '/home/User/images', pattern_a='2image_*0.tif', pattern_b='2image_*1.tif' )
+    task = openpiv.tools.Multiprocesser( data_dir = '.', pattern_a='2image_*0.tif', pattern_b='2image_*1.tif' )
     task.run( func = func, n_cpus=8 )

+where we have set datadir to ``.`` because the script and the images are in the same folder.
 The first line creates an instance of the :py:func:`Openpiv.tools.Multiprocesser` class.
 This class is responsible of sharing the processing work to multiple processes, so that the analysis can be executed in parallell.
 To construct the class you have to pass it three arguments:

 * ``data_dir``: the directory where image files are located
 * ``pattern_a`` and ``pattern_b``: the patterns for matching image files for frames `a` and `b`.